My experience with chronic lower back pain

 Watch on YouTube (from Low Back Ability - highly recommend watching his other videos)

 This exercise made the most significant difference in building lower back resilience.
-Since I had been doing the Goodman training for several months, I was able to start doing full reps pretty quickly.
+Since I had been doing the Goodman training for 3 months, I was able to start doing full reps pretty quickly.
 However, the instructor recommends starting VERY slowly and easily - see his other videos for proper progression.
 Start with bodyweight only and progress very slowly.

 Y-Raises in Iso Hold Back Extension